josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🗞️_For_Readers_And_Newsrooms/README.md

 - where the observer is standing;
 - which languages they can read;
 - which sources they can reach;
-- which institutions they trust;
+- which institutions they already trust;
 - what deadlines they are working under;
-- what political assumptions their audience already carries;
+- what political assumptions their audience carries;
-- and whose explanation they treat as authoritative.
+- whose explanation sounds familiar enough to be treated as authoritative.

-The central question is:

-> How can an outside reader or newsroom understand the case without stripping away the cultural forms through which the public made itself audible?

-That requires more than factual accuracy in the narrow sense.

-It requires attention to language, humour, images, local reporting, social hierarchy, source position, evidentiary confidence and the political economy of explanation.

----

-## 🪟 Where We Are Looking From

 A vantage point is not a moral failure.

 Pretending not to have one is.

-Western reporting may approach the movement through familiar categories:

-- student protest;
-- examination scandal;
-- corruption;
-- youth unemployment;
-- internet freedom;
-- democratic backsliding;
-- state repression;
-- India–Israel security cooperation.

-Those categories can be useful.

-They can also become filters that decide in advance what the case is allowed to mean.

-A reporter should therefore ask:
+The reporter should ask:

 - What do I recognise immediately?
 - What am I translating into a familiar framework?
 - What might be lost through that translation?
-- Which local distinctions do not map neatly onto my newsroom’s categories?
+- Which local distinction does not map neatly onto my newsroom’s categories?
-- Whose language am I treating as naturally authoritative?
+- Whose language feels naturally credible to me?
-- Am I explaining the movement, or replacing it with a more familiar story?
+- Am I explaining the movement, or replacing it with a story my institution already knows how to tell?

 Position should be disclosed through method, not performed as ritual guilt.